fishcus/KAP-manual/en/release/KAP_3_0_notes.en.md

-## KAP 3.0 Release Note
+## Kyligence Enterprise 3.0 Release Note

-Today, Kyligence, the leading big data analysis company, launches its next generation enterprise data warehouse product and Kyligence Enterprise 3.0, a solution that has revolutionarily achieved **automated modeling**, with its extraordinary searching feature, and combined both traditional and modern analysis in **a unified platform**.
+Today, Kyligence, the leading big data analysis company, launches its next generation enterprise data warehouse product and Kyligence Enterprise 3.0, a solution that has revolutionarily achieved *automated modeling*, with its extraordinary searching feature, and combined both traditional and modern analysis in a *unified platform*.

-**Automated Modeling and Turbo Boost**
+### **Automated Modeling and Turbo Boost**

 Kyligence Enterprise 3.0 has revolutionary automated modeling ability.
 It can automatically create matching models according to users searching history, which has significantly simplified data preparation; it saves storage spaces with supporting multiple pre-polymerization optimization strategies; its turbo boost searching enables users to optimize models constantly.

-**Race against time for decision making**
+### **Race against time for decision making**

 Kyligence Enterprise 3.0 adds high-performance distributed search engine and storage engine, which is three times faster than last generation search engine and saves 50% storage spaces.
 Compared with other current search products, Kyligence Enterprise 3.0 performances obvious strength in Query completion and Query performance for TPC – H testing.

-**Unified Data Analysis Platform**
+### **Unified Data Analysis Platform**

 As for product architecture, Kyligence Enterprise 3.0 has adopted High-performance Fusion Architecture, accomplished business-critical sub-second query delay, and supported exploring massive data independently.
 Data source can not only dock multiple data engine in Hadoop, a distributed platform, but also dock traditional platform RDBMS.
 In data type, it can dock real-time data flow and process batch data modeling.